-Rhetoric of the Future considers some of the ways we talk about the future, how we argue for and describe it, in order to better understand what sorts of arguments are successful and what "successful" means.
-Taking seriously William Gibson's claim that "the future is already here - it's just not very evenly distributed," we are most interested in how the future is figured and what we can learn of the motivations and assumptions behind those descriptions.
+"The Future of Sin" considers some of the ways we talk about The Future as a site of indulgence or transgression, as something private that may or may not be obviously connected to public policies.
+Taking seriously William Gibson's claim that "the future is already here - it's just not very evenly distributed," we are most interested in how futures are figured, what these visions say about our own wants, and the means through which a given future can give body to desire.

-Readings will be various and may include work from rhetorical theory, design and human/computer interface theory, literature, design fiction, and new futurism.
-All coursework will be born-digital - it's the future - but no prior knowledge or ability in specific computer applications is required.
-Class will be divided between seminar discussions and studio work and will consist of both solitary and collaborative projects, including several presentations.
+Readings will be various and may include work from psychoanalytic theory, literature, design fiction, and new futurism.
+Much of the coursework will be born-digital - it's the future! - but no prior knowledge or ability in specific computer applications is required.
+Class time will be divided between seminar discussions and studio work and will consist of both solitary and collaborative projects, including several presentations.